brycie-boy/quartz/content/Philosophy.md

 ## Philosophy

-Philosophy is the systematized study of general and fundemental questions, such as those about, existence, knowledge, reason, values, mind and language.
+Philosophy is the systematized study of general and fundamental questions, such as those about, existence, knowledge, reason, values, mind and language.
 Such questions are often posed as problems to be studied or resolved.
 Philosophical methods include questioning, critical discussion, rational argument, and systematic presentation.

-### Philosphy Branches I've Written About
+### Philosophy Branches I've Written About

 * [Epistemology](Epistemology.md)
 * [Ontology](Ontology.md)